dds-bridge/dds/doc/dll-description.md

 CalcAllTablesPBN is just like CalcAllTables, except for the input format.

-CallAllTables calculates the double dummy values of the denomination/declarer hand combinations in “\*dealsp” for a number of DD tables in parallel.
+CallAllTables calculates the double dummy values of the denomination/declarer hand combinations in &#8220;\*dealsp&#8221; for a number of DD tables in parallel.
 This increases the speed compared to calculating these values using a CalcDDtable call for each DD table.
-The results are returned in “\*resp” which must be defined before CalcAllTables is called.
+The results are returned in &#8220;\*resp&#8221; which must be defined before CalcAllTables is called.

-The “mode” parameter contains the vulnerability (<a href="#Vulnerable">Vulnerable</a> encoding; not to be confused with the SolveBoard mode) for use in the par calculation.
+The &#8220;mode&#8221; parameter contains the vulnerability (<a href="#Vulnerable">Vulnerable</a> encoding; not to be confused with the SolveBoard mode) for use in the par calculation.
 It is set to -1 if no par calculation is to be performed.

 There are 5 possible denominations or strains (the four trump suits and no trump).
-The parameter “trumpFilter” describes which, if any, of the 5 possibilities that will be excluded from the calculations.
+The parameter &#8220;trumpFilter&#8221; describes which, if any, of the 5 possibilities that will be excluded from the calculations.
 They are defined in <a href="#Suit">Suit</a> encoding order, so setting trumpFilter to {FALSE, FALSE, TRUE, TRUE, TRUE} means that values will only be calculated for the trump suits spades and hearts.

 The maximum number of DD tables in a CallAllTables call depends on the number of strains required, see the following table: